 Having a shower in a camper isn’t necessary, but it completes our home on wheels.

-When traveling in a DIY camper, you have many options for showering at gyms, campsites, or community centers, but there’s nothing quite like using your shower on the road.
+When travelling in a DIY camper, you have many options for showering at gyms, campsites, or community centres, but there’s nothing quite like using your shower on the road.
 While it’s possible to manage with a solar shower or an outdoor shower, this means soap and water are left on the ground, which is not always appreciated.

 Therefore, we decided to install a full built-in shower.
 Starting with a 70×70 cm shower tray, we marked the location and cut holes to connect a drain pipe through the floor.
 Next, we framed the walls and covered them with stylish PVC wall panels.
 After shaping the space, we installed a Maxxfan Dome on the roof for light and ventilation.

 For the door, we used a self-retracting shower door.
 Although the price is a bit high, it works brilliantly at keeping water inside with a stylish and compact finish.
-In fact, the installation is straightforward, using a click-together system and two screws to secure everything in place.
+The installation is straightforward, using a click-together system and two screws to secure everything in place.

 You can use any shower head and mixer that you prefer; many come as a complete set, though we opted for separate pieces to fit the style of our home.